JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 #### Incomplete Types Resolving

-Incomplete types are resolved if it was necessary to infer the element type, since indexing has already been completed at this point, we have access to all information, for example, functions and their return types.
+Incomplete types are resolved if it was necessary to infer the element type, since indexing has already been completed at this point, PhpStorm have access to all information, for example, functions and their return types.

 Receiving Incomplete type PhpStorm gets from it all the information that was placed there during the indexing stage, in the example above this is the name of the function and its arguments.